ikukulevskyi/metrics/README.md

 Uid:0
 ..........
 ```
-Also this docker project is on [hub.docker.com](https://hub.docker.com/r/zozulya/metrics/)
+Also this project is published on [hub.docker.com](https://hub.docker.com/r/zozulya/metrics/)